frederic-perez/AmE-dictionary/data/dictionary.md

 __nest egg__ _n_ :three::hammer:
 __nesting doll__ _n_
 __nestle__ _v_ :nine::m: (nestled) __1__ (intr; often foll by up or down) To snuggle, settle, or cuddle closely. __2__ (intr) To be in a sheltered or protected position; lie snugly. __3__ (tr) To shelter or place snugly or partly concealed, as in a nest. _The tumbler was nestled next to the bottle._
+__nestled__ _adj_ :four: Drawn or pressed close to someone or something for or as if for affection or protection; _saw a number of small houses nestled against the hillside._ _Nestled in the heart of the city._
 __nestlings__ _n_
 __nether__ _adj_ :two::hammer:
 __netherworld__ _n_ The world of the dead. _Syn_ Scheol, underworld, Hades, infernal region, Hell